jouros/gorestapi/README.md

 ## Installing Prometheus with Helm 3

 Note!
-Here is first tested Prometheus helm version, I changed version later.
+Here is first tested Prometheus helm version prometheus-community/prometheus, I changed version couple steps later because it was missing Servicemonitor.

 I don't have storage in my demo lab, so I need to disable peristentVolumeClaims: